Skip to main content

 • graphics

-The graphics in this game are widely described as simplistic and reminiscent of older eras, often compared to spreadsheet interfaces or even early gaming visuals.
-While many players acknowledge the graphics are not impressive, they emphasize that the game's depth, mechanics, and immersive naval simulation experience far outweigh the visual shortcomings.
-For those who prioritize gameplay over aesthetics, the game offers a rich and engaging experience despite its dated graphics.
+The graphics of the game are widely described as simplistic and reminiscent of older eras, often compared to those of early 90s or even Atari games.
+While many players acknowledge the lack of visual appeal, they emphasize that the game's depth, mechanics, and immersive naval simulation experience far outweigh the graphical shortcomings.
+Overall, the consensus is that the game is best suited for those who prioritize gameplay and strategy over high-end graphics.

 • “You also have to be fully aware that you'll need a vivid imagination to immerse yourself into the world you create as the graphics on offer are little better than Atari-era.”